benjamintanweihao/benjamintanweihao.github.io/source/blog/2015-04-22-the-story-of-the-little-elixir-and-otp-guidebook---part-i.html.markdown

 Oh hell yes.

 So far, the people at Manning have been super friendly.
 My only gripe is the constant back and forth, though I think most of it is unavoidable.
 This is in part that writing a book is tough, and also made tougher when we operate on different timezones.
-One nine day I will write about the entire Manning experience.
+One fine day I will write about the entire Manning experience.

 ## Ohai, The Little Elixir/OTP Guidebook!